E2N/validators/README.md

 # A JavaScript module of validation functions.

 A validation functions verifies user input.
-A validation function returns either true or false depending on the user input.
+A validation function returns true or false depending on the user input.
 Usually is a checksum involved.
 The only purpose is to check the validity of the input value.

 ## Validation functions